Newsflash: Advertising and public relations are not the same thing.

 In advertising, you pay to have your message placed in a newspaper, TV or radio spot.

-In public relations, the article or that features your company is not paid for.
+In public relations, the article spotlighting your company is not paid for.

 Consequently, publicity can be considered a lot harder to do well than advertising.

 Former Apple executive, Jean Louise-Gassee stated, “Advertising is saying you’re good.
 PR is getting someone else to say you’re good.”

 Lumping the two disciplines into the same category can be a little misleading.